 While touring Cao Bang, don’t be surprised if you see people put a bamboo stick through a pig and hang it on a charcoal stove.
 This is a special method of Cao Bang’s locals to make roasted pork to get evenly crispy skin and a mouthwatering smoked aroma.

-Canarium is prevalent in Northern Vietnam, but this dish is the exclusive creation of Cao Bang people.
+Canarium is prevalent in Northern Vietnam, but this dish is the exclusive creation of the Cao Bang people.
 The dish itself is not hard to make, but harvesting the pili nuts is quite tricky since people have to choose the ripened ones to bring home.

 Referred to as heaven on Earth, Ban Gioc Waterfall is suggested in any Cao Bang travel guide.
-Once coming here, don't miss the chance to visit both the waterfall and its nearby pagoda.
+Once coming here, don’t miss the chance to visit both the waterfall and its nearby pagoda.
 As for the waterfall, you can stand on bamboo rafts to come near it and feel the spray on your skin.
 In terms of the pagoda, ask locals where Phat Tich Truc Lam Ban Gioc Pagoda is and walk there.
-After climbing up its hillside, you will have a panoramic view of the striking mountains embellished with the greenery of plants.
+After climbing up its hillside, you will have a panoramic view of the striking mountains, embellished with the greenery of plants.

 As the haven of Viet Minh soldiers during the Vietnam War against French colonists, Pac Bo has been recognized as a national relic site.
 The whole area includes Pac Bo Cave, Karl Marx Mountain, Lenin Stream, Uncle Ho‘s Memorial House, Lung Lan Cave, Nguom Vai Cave, and Uncle Ho’s stone table.
 Coming here, you will explore the simple lifestyle of Uncle Ho and his revolutionary activities.